AeonSSB/Project-M-Reload-Dolphin/Readme.md

 This fork is a heavily modified version of the Dolphin Emulator designed for usage with Project M, by the P+DT.
 It includes the following features:

-  * Branding, theming and iconography updates to match the Project+ aesthetic
+  * Branding, theming and iconography updates to match the Project M aesthetic
   * Netplay button on the toolbar
   * Update button on the toolbar
   * Specific aspect ratios (19:15 and 69:40 for regular and widescreen, respectively)